Bulgaria

 Here are our 5 top things we loved about Bulgaria

-1.The Beauty of the Bulgarian Mountains
+1. The Beauty of the Bulgarian Mountains

-Nature lovers will be captivated by Bulgaria’s mountain ranges.
+If you are a nature lover, you will be captivated by Bulgaria’s mountain ranges.
 The Pirin Mountains, a UNESCO World Heritage Site, offer challenging treks and incredible views, while the Rhodope Mountains are steeped in folklore and tradition, featuring picturesque villages like Shiroka Laka.

 2.The highlights of Sofia and Plovdiv